 - Accommodation outside of Reykjavik in superior hotels with private facilities and breakfast included

-- 1 night at the Northern Light Inn near the Blue Lagoon, breakfast included
+- 1 night at the Silica Hotel, Blue Lagoon, breakfast included

 - Glacier walk on Svinafellsjokull Glacier Tongue in Skaftafell National Park